danielfoehrKn/kubeswitch/README.md

   hooks           Runs configured hooks alias           Create an alias for a context.
 Use <ALIAS>=<CONTEXT_NAME> (<ALIAS>=. to rename current-context to <ALIAS>).
-To list all use "alias ls" and to remove an alias use "alias rm <ALIAS>" list-contexts   List all available contexts without fuzzy search clean           Cleans all temporary kubeconfig files
+To list all use "alias ls" and to remove an alias use "alias rm <ALIAS>" list-contexts   List all available contexts without fuzzy search clean           Cleans all temporary and cached kubeconfig files
   -               Switch to the previous context/namespace from the history -d <NAME>       Delete context <NAME> ('.' for current-context) from the local kubeconfig file.
   -c, --current   Show the current context name